 In 1990, with new ownership of the Black Hills Central Railroad, a plan for a Museum was formalized and incorporation and organization began.
 Thus, in 1994 the South Dakota State Railroad Museum, Ltd, a not-for-profit 501c3 was established for the purposes of preservation, education, promotion.
 With the goal of interactive interpretation displays of railroad equipment and memorabilia expressing the ever-changing historical material specific to South Dakota and related American Railroads.
 Through several years of research and discussions with business people, tourism industry officials, railroad employees, and railroad history enthusiasts, it was concluded that Hill City would be the logical location for a South Dakota museum concentrating on railroads in the State.
 In 2004 phase one, to have a public presence, was completed and the museum found a home in an unused former Pullman sleeper on the 1880 Train's property in Hill City.
 Due to the constraints of the rail car, only small displays were shown and staff was completely volunteer.
 After many years of donations it was quickly realized the South Dakota State Railroad Museum was outgrowing the Pullman Sleeper fast.
 The Museum opened in its current custom-built facility next to the Black Hills Central Railroad at Hill City on May 1, 2010, where even now, with the generous support of the community, our growth seems to be unstoppable.
 The name of the Museum would suggest that funding is provided by the State of South Dakota, but all funds for operations, materials, and railroad items have all been donated along with grants and fundraising event and hours of volunteer participation.

 Rick Mills: Museum Curator

-Since he was a child Rick has been obsessed with trains.
-From history to train photography; if you have a questions related to trains you can bet he will have the answer for you.
+From an early age Rick has been intrigued by trains.
+From corporate history and locomotive classifications to train photography; if you have a question related to trains there is a good chance he will have the answer for you.